FactomProject/factomd-authority-toolkit/README.update.md

 Once `ChangeAcksHeight` is set and the identity is moved, you can save and close the file

-3. The brian transfer was initiated.
+3. The brain transfer was initiated.
 Now you must wait for the block height specified to arrive (~20-30min).
 To verify it has worked, go to the control panel of both nodes.
 Click `More Detailed Node Information` -> `Servers` -> `My Node`.
 The Identity ChainID shown should be your identity on N<sub>B</sub> and gibberish on N<sub>A</sub>.

 4. At this point your identity is on N<sub>B</sub>, and you can do as you wish with N<sub>A</sub> (update, turn offline, decomission, etc).